- Share this article on Facebook

 The retail giant and streamer has already spent more than two years clearing the way for its highly anticipated Lord of the Rings live-action TV series.

-Picked up in a massive $250 million global rights deal, Amazon expects the TV take on J.R.R.
-Tolkien's beloved franchise to be on the air in 2021, though a formal premiere date has not yet been determined.
+Picked up in a massive $250 million global rights deal, the TV take on J.R.R.
+Tolkien’s beloved franchise is expected to be on the air in 2021, though a formal premiere date has not yet been determined.
 Season one will span eight episodes, with production starting in February 2020.

 The LOTR series could wind up being the first $1 billion TV show once casting, production and VFX are completed.
 Below, The Hollywood Reporter offers a one-stop guide with all the latest details.
 Bookmark this page, as it will be updated as more information becomes available.

-Announced in November 2017, Amazon landed global TV rights to The Lord of the Rings and handed out a multiple-season commitment to the series, which will be produced in-house at Amazon Studios alongside the Tolkien Estate and Trust, publisher HarperCollins and Warner Bros.
-Entertainment's New Line Cinema.
+Amazon announced in November 2017 that it had landed global TV rights to The Lord of the Rings and handed out a multiple-season commitment to the series, which will be produced in-house at Amazon Studios alongside the Tolkien Estate and Trust, publisher HarperCollins and Warner Bros.
+Entertainment’s New Line Cinema.
 (The series was technically renewed for a second season, which is basically a formality.)
-Sources estimate Amazon's mega-deal for LOTR is to be for five seasons — plus a potential spinoff.
+Sources estimate Amazon’s mega-deal for LOTR is to be for five seasons — plus a potential spinoff.
 Insiders put the price tag for global rights alone to the series at $250 million and believe once things like budgets, casting and visual effects are factored in, the price tag could hit $1 billion.
 (Yes, $1 billion for a TV show.)